 Fleas, you want rid of these fast!

-The most common cause of an allergic reaction in Dogs is flea bites it is the saliva they inject into the dog that causes the reaction with the skin becoming itchy and inflamed.
-The more the dog scratches only increases the problem and can result in hair loss and infection.
+The most common cause of an allergic reaction in dogs is flea bites or insect bites it is the saliva they inject into the dog that causes the reaction with the dog’s skin becoming itchy and inflamed.
+The more the dog scratches only increases the problem and can result in hair loss issues and infection.

-It is especially important to keep fleas under control with regular treatments for dogs that suffer from allergies.
+It is especially important to keep fleas under control with regular treatments for dogs.
 If they do succumb to the odd bite Piriton Tablets or liquid can ease the irritation before it causes further problems.

 Where to buy?

-Drugs that are prescribed for allergies in dogs are usually expensive so Piriton is a great alternative, especially for ongoing or long term allergy conditions.
+Drugs that are prescribed for dogs are usually expensive so Piriton is a great alternative, especially for ongoing or long term allergy conditions with your dogs.

 They can be bought over the counter in chemists and supermarkets or online in bulk for an even cheaper option.

-It is advisable when buying the antihistamine for your four-legged friend not to mention that fact to the chemist assistant.
+It is advisable when buying the antihistamine or medication for your four-legged friend not to mention that fact to the chemist assistant.

 How to Give Piriton to your Dog?

-Because Piriton comes in both liquid and tablet form, it is easily administered to your pooch.
+Because Piriton medication comes in both liquid and tablet form, it is easily administered to your dog.
 Both forms can be given with or without food.